fva-net/rexs-api-cpp/README.md

 ...
 ```

+# Changelog

+See CHANGELOG.md for detailed changelog information.

 # Integration

 The library is header only and can be easily integrated into existing projects.
 Using CMake is the recommended way to use the library.
 However, the library also comes as a zip package which can be used without CMake.
 You have to set the C++ standard of your project to C++17 in order to build with the library.